-Students are invited to attend a welcome session, which focuses on introducing students to learning and teaching at the University and to the social work programme.
+Students are invited to attend an applicant day session, which focuses on introducing students to learning and teaching at the University and to the social work programme.
 In addition, it facilitates meeting fellow students and provides an opportunity to familiarise themselves with the University.